Baby Sleeping On Stomach: Risks And When It's OK

 At this stage, they could flip from their back to their stomach and not be able to flip themselves back over because they’re snug in the swaddle material.

 Note: It’s important to continue placing your little one on their back to sleep until their first birthday.
-However, if your little one can roll over on their own (which typically happens at around six months), it’s OK to leave them in this position.
+However, if your little one can roll over on their own, it’s OK to leave them in this position.

 As we’ve seen from research, allowing babies to sleep on their stomachs contributes to SIDS and other hazards during the first year of their life.
 The best way to ensure safe sleep for your little one is to place them on their back to sleep.